Skip to main content

 Does this work with Memcached running in Kubernetes?

 Yes.
 Set endpoint to the Memcached service DNS (e.g., memcached.default.svc.cluster.local:11211) and ensure the Collector pod can reach port 11211.
-The Collector can run as a sidecar or DaemonSet.
+The Collector can run as a sidecar or a DaemonSet.

 How do I monitor multiple Memcached instances?